Skip to main content

 This box will be checked if the child member of the family unit receives annual income exceeding 8,000 euros, excluding exempt income.

-Children who file a tax return with income exceeding 1,800 euros do not have the right to apply the family minimum for descendants.
+Children who file a tax return with incomes exceeding 1,800 euros do not have the right to apply the family minimum for descendants.

-This box will be checked if the child presents an individual tax return with income greater than 1,800 euros.
+This box will be checked if the child files an individual tax return with income exceeding 1,800 euros.

-Attention: You must not relate children with incomes exceeding 1,800 euros who present a joint declaration with the other parent in the following cases:
+Attention: You should not relate children with incomes exceeding 1,800 euros who file return with the other parent in the following cases:

 • De facto couples.

-• Legal separation or divorce when the guardianship and custody of the children is also shared.
+• Legal separation or divorce when custody of the children is also shared.